atom-morgan/atom-morgan.github.io/_posts/2016-3-2-hello-testing.markdown

 });
 ```

 The `describe` block here describes our suite of tests.
 Since we want to test the `Hello` module we created, I simply put `Hello module`.
+I think of this as the higher level description of our test file.
+In this case, I'm using the module name.

+After that is our `it` spec which describes what our code should actually do.
+In this case, we're testing the `testing` method.
+So the `describe` block was a description of our module and the `it` is specific to a method.
+If our module had another method to test it'd be a good idea to create another `it` block.

-After that is our `it` spec which describes what our code should do.
-You could replace `"Hello, module"` and `"should return a message"` with any string but since it serves as a description of what code is being tested and how we expect it to behave, it's worth the time to make it readable.
-You'll see shortly why this is important.
+>You could replace `"Hello, module"` and `"should return a message"` with any string but since it serves as a description of what code is being tested and how we expect it to behave, it's worth the time to make it readable.

 Finally, we hit our test's expectation in the form of: